larvit/larvitdb/README.md

 DB pool wrapper for node.js
 This module is used to share a mysql/mariadb pool of connections between modules, classes, files etc.

+It also logs with [winston](https://www.npmjs.com/package/winston) if there is a database error, so you do not need to fetch the database error manually each time.

 ## Installation
     npm i larvitdb